Dedicated Medical Support for Eating Disorder Recovery with Dr. Phillip Orme

 ✘ An immediate inpatient or day-program admission is needed.
 Dr Phil can write a referral toward those services, but a referral letter takes a consultation; if admission is urgent, please go directly via emergency.

-If you're not sure which pathway you need, call reception on (02) 9665 5438.
-Laura and the team can talk through it with you, without you having to commit to a booking.
+If you're not sure which pathway you need, call reception on (02) 9665 5438 and the team can talk through it with you, without you having to commit to a booking.

 -